mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you limit disk I/O you speficy:

-- The name of the tablespace you set the limits for.
+- The tablespace name or the tablespace object ID (OID) you set the limits for.
 Use `*` to set limits for all tablespaces.

 - The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `max`, which means there is no limit.